weacedgames/project_bravo/docs/manual/docs_Chapter_1.00_Project_Bravo_Overview/doc_Chapter_1.10_Project_Bravo_Introduction.md

 Project Bravo Overview

 # DESCRIPTION
-Project Bravo is a liight weight 2D and 3D Game Engine based on the Entity Component System.
+Project Bravo is a light weight 2D and 3D Game Engine based on the Entity Component System.
 The Game Engine is broken into two parts, the "Game" and the "Engine".
 "Engine" is made up of modules and "Game" uses those modules to build a game.

 # HIGHLIGHTS
 - Light Weight Game Engine